zephyrproject-rtos/trusted-firmware-m/docs/design_docs/software/tfm_cooperative_scheduling_rules.rst

 `Involuntary security state switch`; when the software has no control over the
 switch:

-- A NSPE interrupt take control into NSPE from SPE
+- A NSPE interrupt takes control into NSPE from SPE
 - A SPE interrupt takes control into SPE from NSPE

 `Voluntary security state switch`; when software programmatically makes the